 Navigating the waters

-These exercises are about getting your bearings before you sail.
-They are not technical drills.
-They are the kind of exercises that feel suspiciously like having a conversation, right up until someone draws a diagram that makes the whole room go quiet.
+They are the kind of sessions that feel like a conversation, right up until someone draws a diagram and the room goes quiet.
+That moment is the point.

 Mapping the waters